jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

   .. code-block:: python

     def get_odd_numbers(argument):
-        return [element for element in argument if element % 2 != 0]
+        return [item for item in argument if item % 2 != 0]

   and the terminal shows all tests passed